rbonick/rbonick.github.io/_posts/blog/2025-12-07-end-of-the-year-2025-music-faves.md

 <div class="two-grid-row one-quarter-three-quarters">
     <img class="grid-image-small" src="https://f4.bcbits.com/img/a1412430657_10.jpg"/>
-    <p>Starts with a soft song about getting ready to go out and party, then the second half of the song **is** the party.
+    <p>Starts with a soft song about getting ready to go out and party, then the second half of the song <strong>is</strong> the party.
 Absolute banger (drink!!) on the level of “Dance Yrself Clean”.
 When I played this in the car with some friends, both of them were like “What the actual fuck is this song??”.</p>
 </div>

 ## Honorable Mentions